enkidevs/curriculum/JavaScript/Npm/scripts-lifecycle.md

 Scripts are an essential feature of *npm*.
 They simplify the process of building and running your application.
 In the last insight, you've seen how to write and invoke scripts using the command line.

-There are, however, some predefined events, called *lifecycles*, which don't require being run by hand.
+There are, however, some predefined events, called *lifecycles* or *hooks*, which don't require being run by hand.
 Whenever you run `npm install` and one of such event has an action declared, *npm* will invoke those actions by itself.
-Some of the other events are *preinstall*, *postinstall*, *pretest*,*start*, *test*, *stop* etc.
+Some of the other event hooks are *preinstall*, *postinstall*, *pretest*,*start*, *test*, *stop* etc.

 You can do some really cool stuff with them, both for production and for development.
 One example is using *gulp* or other package to watch the changes done to JavaScript files and restart the local server.